kiranparajuli589/vue3-ytframe/README.md

 - `playVideo()` - Plays the currently loaded video.
 - `pauseVideo()` - Pauses the currently loaded video.
 - `stopVideo()` - Stops the currently loaded video.
-- `seekTo(s`econds: number, allowSeekAhead: boolean) - Seeks to a specified time in the video.
-The seconds parameter is the time in seconds to seek to, and allowSeekAhead is a boolean indicating whether to allow the player to make a new request for unbuffered data if the time is outside of the currently buffered video data.
+- `seekTo(seconds: number, allowSeekAhead: boolean)` - Seeks to a specified time in the video.
+The `seconds` parameter is the time in seconds to seek to, and `allowSeekAhead` is a boolean indicating whether to allow the player to make a new request for unbuffered data if the time is outside the currently buffered video data.
 - `mute()` - Mutes the player.
 - `unMute()` - Unmutes the player.
 - `isMuted()` - Returns a boolean indicating whether the player is muted.
 - `setVolume(volume: number)` - Sets the player's volume.
 The volume parameter should be a number between 0 and 100.
 - `getVolume()` - Returns the player's current volume level as a number between 0 and 100.
-- `setSize(w`idth: number, height: number) - Sets the player's width and height.
+- `setSize(width: number, height: number)` - Sets the player's width and height.
 - `getDuration()` - Returns the duration of the currently playing video in seconds.
 - `getCurrentTime()` - Returns the current playback time in seconds.
 - `getVideoEmbedCode()` - Returns the embed code for the currently playing video.